dmsirotenko/deezify/README.md

     $ deezify export PLAYLIST_ID

-Or by any other person:
+Or by any other user:

-    $ deezify export PLAYLIST_ID --u=USER
+    $ deezify export PLAYLIST_ID -u=USER

 ## License